MicrosoftDocs/azure-dev-docs/articles/java/ee/how-to-configure-passwordless-datasource.md

 This example configures the Azure AD administrator account from Azure portal.

-- Open and login Azure portal from your browser, search `postgresql20221223` and open the database server.
+- Sign in to the Azure portal from your browser.
+Search `postgresql20221223` and open the database server.
-- Select **Authentication**, select **PostgreSQL and Azure Active Directory authentication**.
+- Select **Authentication**, then select **PostgreSQL and Azure Active Directory authentication**.
-- Select **Save**, it will take several minutes to finish the deployment.
-Wait for the deployment completes before you continue.
+- Select **Save**.
+It will take several minutes to finish the deployment.
+Wait for the deployment to complete before continuing.
 - Go back to resource `postgresql20221223` and select **Authentication**.
 - You'll find **Azure Active Directory Administrators (Azure AD Admins)** shown in the page.
 Select **Add Azure AD Admins**, search current account that has logged in Azure portal, select the account.
 - Select **Save**, it will take several seconds to create the Azure AD Admin, as the following screenshot shows.